ALERT: Jobseekers are being fraudulently contacted by scammers. Click here for more details.

 How to onboard effectively during the festive period

-This can spell bad news for employers who have a new starter set to join their team in the new year, especially since counteroffers are becoming increasingly prevalent.
-In fact, 40% of employers have made a counteroffer in the past year – over half (51%) of which have issued more than before – according to CIPD data.
+This can spell bad news for employers who have a new starter set to join their team in the new year, especially since counter offers are becoming increasingly prevalent.
+In fact, 8% of employers say it’s their organisation’s policy to counter offer staff when they resign, and a further 53% say they counter offer some of the time, according to our 2025 Salary and Recruiting Trends Guide.
 Careless employee onboarding can result in your new starter feeling forgotten about and unprioritised, leaving them open to the temptation of staying in their current role.
-To mitigate the risk of an employee accepting a counteroffer during the festive period – leaving you short-staffed and back to square one – you must provide them with a positive onboarding experience.
+To mitigate the risk of an employee accepting a counter offer during the festive period – leaving you short-staffed and back to square one – you must provide them with a positive onboarding experience.

 Onboarding begins as soon as a candidate accepts an offer within your organisation; you should at this stage clearly communicate when they can expect to receive their contract, compliance documents and other important paperwork, as well as equipment such as a laptop, security pass and mobile phone.
 You should then stick to those timelines or risk your new starter feeling overlooked and questioning the competence of their new organisation.
 Take into account that postal services tend to experience seasonal delays, so any equipment should be sent out further in advance.